lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
 Some of the basics are covered in the [basic lmf tutorial for Si](https://lordcephei.github.io/lmf_tutorial/), which you may wish to go through first.
 This tutorial has a similar purpose but is more detailed.
 It:

 1. generates a self consistent potential within the LDA
-2. illustrates some of the input file's programming language capabilities
+2. explains the input file's structure and illustrates some of its programming language capabilities
 3. makes neighbour tables using the **lmchk**{: style="color: blue"} tool
 4. synchronizes with an [ASA tutorial](https://lordcephei.github.io/asa-doc/) on the same system, enabling a comparison of the ASA and full potential methods.
 5. forms the starting point for other tutorials on optics, a QSGW calculation of PbTe, and comparing energy bands computed in different ways.